PoisotLab/ms_network_prediction/manuscript.md

 relevant variables and model species interactions networks explicitly.
 A promising application of machine learning in natural sciences is Scientific-Machine Learning (SciML), a framework that combines machine learning with mechanistic models [@Chuang2018AdvCon; @Rackauckas2020UniDif].
-Although SciML has not yet been applied in ecology, it has the potential to combine mechanistic models with black box machine-learning to predict ecological networks with relatively small amounts of data using existing process-based models.
 Considering the current biases in network ecology [@Poisot2020EnvBia] and the scarcity of data of species interactions, the prediction of ecological networks will undoubtedly benefit from these improvements.
 Many studies have used machine learning models specifically with ecological interactions.
 Relevant examples include species traits used to predict interactions and infer trait-matching rules [@Desjardins-Proulx2017EcoInt; @Pichler2020MacLea], automated discovery of food webs [@Bohan2011AutDis], reconstruction of ecological networks using next-generation sequencing data [@Bohan2017NexGlo], and network inference from presence-absence data [@Sander2017EcoNet].

 # A Primer on Predictive Network Ecology